U.S. Customs and Border Protection (CBP), Department of Homeland Security.

 OMB Number: 1651-0017.

-Action: CBP proposes to extend the expiration date of this information collection with no change to the burden hours or to CBP Form 19.
+Current Action: CBP proposes to extend the expiration date of this information collection with no change to the burden hours or to the information collected.

 Type of Review: Extension (without change).